Kazhuu/asm2cfg/README.md

 objdump -d ./test_executable | sed -ne '/<test_function/,/^$/p' > test_executable.asm
 ```

-(this may be useful for specific non-native targets which lack gdb support).
+(this may be useful for specific non-native targets which lack GDB support).

 ### Draw CFG

 Now you have the assembly file.
-Time to turn that to CFG.
+Time to turn that to CFG pdf file.
 Do that by giving it
-to `asm2cfg` like so
+to `asm2cfg` command-line tool like so

 ```
 asm2cfg test_function.asm
 ```

+Asm2cfg by default expects x86 assembly files.
+If you want to use ARM assembly files,
+then provide `--target arm` command-line flag.

-This will output `test_function.pdf` file in the same directory where the
+Above command should output `test_function.pdf` file in the same directory where
-executable was ran.
-If the assembly file is stripped then the function memory
+the executable was ran.
+If the assembly file is stripped then the function
-range is used as a name instead.
+memory range is used as a name instead.
 For example
 `0x555555555faf-0x555555557008.pdf`.

 To view CFG instead of saving provide `-v` flag.
 And to skip function calls from